 How can I sell my film in the UK, legally?

-summarised the act as follows; The Video Recordings Act was nasty; it was introduced as a Private Member's Bill by Lord Nugent of Guildford.
-In effect, it applied the rules of a public cinema or public display to people's video recordings in their
+the act as follows; The Video Recordings Act was nasty; it was introduced as a Private Member's Bill by Lord Nugent of Guildford.
+In effect, it applied the rules of a public cinema or public display to people's video recordings in their own homes.

-own homes.
 In other words, it created censorship in individuals' homes where no censorship had existed before, and it made a difference between what you have on your video recording machine and what is on your bookshelves.
-Douglas Houghton, Hugh Jenkins,
+Douglas Houghton, Hugh Jenkins, and I

 So, even though we know the answer, I'll re-phrase my question bearing all of this in mind.

-of dodgy horror, porn and other bad things.
+been purveyors of dodgy horror, porn and other bad things.
 In 2010, you are tarnishing every potential film and film-maker with the same brush.
-The VRA assumes my content is of a dubious and obscene nature, and surely is overkill when the obscene publications act would
+The VRA assumes my content is of a dubious and obscene nature, and surely is overkill when the obscene

 Mancattan isn't a horror film, or porn movie.
 It is a 90 minute rom-com, part of which was filmed in New York.
 I would love to sell you a copy to show you it is harmless, but I can't.
 I could sell it in the United States.